course-dprep/Investigating-IMDB-data/README.md

 - library(utils)
 - library(readr)

-# Recreating the Project: A Comprehensive Guide -- Need to check this
+# Recreating the Project: A Comprehensive Guide
 For this project, ```make``` was used to automate the project.
 When running the makefile that is not put into a folder within this repository, all folder specific makefiles are controlled.
 With this, the project is run and therefore does not need to be done manually.
 Below is the order in which the project runs:
 ```
 *src/python_source_code/1_boxofficemojo_openingweekendscraper.py